zhuolugao/zhuolugao.github.io/_pages/research.md

 **Disentangling the loan premium: The value of bank lending** (Draft upon request by email)

-Schwert (2020) shows that firms borrowing from both banks and the corporate bond market pay a substantial premium on bank loans, raising questions about firms' bargaining power and banks' competition.
-In this paper, I show that a large portion of the bank loan premium can be explained as a payment to bank lenders for facilitating out-of-court restructurings.
-This suggests a value creation from bank lending activities.
-Using a sample of loans matched with bond quotes, I estimate a loan premium of around 95 bps.
-I examine the effect of a U.S. court ruling in 2014 that disrupted market expectations and disincentivized out-of-court restructurings.
-Following the ruling, more affected firms experience a dramatic decrease in the loan premium by 70-90 bps, due to fewer restructuring opportunities and diminished potential for avoiding bankruptcy costs.
-Additionally, I show that a minor portion of the premium compensates for the prepayment flexibility in the loan contracts.
+Firms borrowing from both banks and the corporate bond market pay a substantial premium on bank loans, as shown by Schwert (2020), raising questions about firms' bargaining power and banks' competition.
+In this paper, I show that a large portion of this premium compensates banks for facilitating out-of-court restructurings.
+I re-estimate the loan premium and use a 2014 U.S. court ruling, which largely impeded out-of-court restructurings, as a natural experiment.
+Following the ruling, affected firms experienced an 80–90 bps reduction in the loan premium, due to reduced restructuring opportunities and diminished potential to avoid bankruptcy costs.
+These findings suggest that the renegotiation flexibility provided by banks is a key driver of the loan premium, highlighting the unique value that bank lending offers beyond the capital market.

-#### *Presentations at: Nordic Finance Network PhD Workshop 2024, FIRS PhD Session 2024, Tri-City Day-Ahead Workshop 2024*, SFI PhD Workshop, BIGFI Research Retreat†, NFN Young Scholars Workshop†, AFA poster 2025†
+#### *Presentations at: Nordic Finance Network PhD Workshop 2024, FIRS PhD Session 2024, Tri-City Day-Ahead Workshop 2024, SFI PhD Workshop, BIGFI Research Retreat, NFN Young Scholars Workshop†, AFA poster 2025†*

 ---